saadr225/DMI-Deep-Media-Inspection-Platform-backend/DMI_backend/docs/donation_api_documentation.md

 ### 5. Refund Donation

-Issues a refund for a specific donation.
+Simulates a refund for a donation (demo version, no actual refund is processed).

 **URL**: `/api/donations/{donation_id}/refund/`
 **Method**: `DELETE`